 The practice of holding whales and dolphins in captivity is an increasingly controversial issue.
 Opposition to this outdated practice has grown across the nation and around the world, fanned by the release of documentaries such as Blackfish and The Cove, and propelled by a global grassroots movement concerned with the impacts these activities have upon both captive and wild dolphins.

-Unfortunately, a new captive ‘Swim-with-the-Dolphins’ (SWTD) attraction has opened near Scottsdale, Arizona on Salt River Pima Maricopa Indian Community land.
+Unfortunately, in 2016, a ‘Swim-with-the-Dolphins’ (SWTD) attraction opened near Scottsdale, Arizona on Salt River Pima Maricopa Indian Community land.
 ADLA has been deeply involved in opposing this facility, called Dolphinaris, since January 2016 when the news broke that this project was moving forward.
 ADLA has not traditionally campaigned on dolphin issues because of our focus on local animal welfare issues (and marine mammals are not a natural part of the desert environment!), but because of the construction of this new captive dolphin facility locally, we were compelled to act.

 Dolphinaris is the first of two such facilities that Mexico-based company Ventura Entertainments is seeking to build in the United States.
 Already, another Mexican company, Dolphin Discovery, has expanded into the US and is the largest operator in the Caribbean, profiting from the exploitation of dolphins in these captive SWTD programs.
 According to Courtney Vail, a local biologist and policy expert who was instrumental in alerting the public to the impending development of this captive dolphin program in Arizona, there are approximately 31 facilities in the United States holding over 560 dolphins in captivity, with at least 80% of these parks allowing some form of interaction between captive dolphins and patrons.
 Read Captive Dolphin Fact Sheet.